MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/convert-ink-to-text.md

 ---
-Description: Use handwriting recognition and ink analysis to recognize Windows Ink strokes as text and shapes.
+description: Use handwriting recognition and ink analysis to recognize Windows Ink strokes as text and shapes.
 title: Recognize Windows Ink strokes as text and shapes ms.assetid: C2F3F3CE-737F-4652-98B7-5278A462F9D3
 label: Recognize Windows Ink strokes as text